Accepting PhD Students

 https://research.monash.edu/en/clippings/bioinformatics-tool-to-unearth-new-pointers-to-disease

-University ranking: Monash University is one of Australia’s group of eight - the most research-intensive universities in the country - and consistently ranks among the world's top 50 universities (US News Best Global Universities Rankings: 35th; QS World University Rankings: 37th; Times Higher Education World University Rankings: 44th; CWTS Leiden World: 49th; Academic Ranking of World Universities, i.e. ShanghaiRanking: 75th); Top 1 QS World University Rankings of Pharmacy & Pharmacology, Top 32th QS World University Rankings of Medicine.
+University ranking: Monash University is one of Australia’s group of eight - the most research-intensive universities in the country - and consistently ranks among the world's top 50 universities (QS World University Rankings: 36th; US News Best Global Universities Rankings: 38th; Times Higher Education World University Rankings: 58th; CWTS Leiden World: 49th; Academic Ranking of World Universities, i.e. ShanghaiRanking: 75th); Top 1 QS World University Rankings of Pharmacy & Pharmacology, Top 32th QS World University Rankings of Medicine.
 Monash has an international reputation for interdisciplinary research with an emphasis on global issues.

-If you would like to find out more about his research or inquire about potential collaboration opportunities, please contact [email protected].
-Prospective postgraduate students in Australia or overseas who wish to pursue a Ph.D. career path with Jiangning at Monash University are also welcome to contact.
+If you would like to learn more about his research or explore potential collaboration opportunities, please contact [email protected].
+Prospective postgraduate students, both in Australia and internationally, who are interested in pursuing a Ph.D. under Professor Song’s mentorship at Monash University are also encouraged to reach out.

 Supervision interests